sileneundula/SlinkyRFCs/README.md

 #### SlinkyStorage

 A storage system for data with many different node types.
+May integrate with IPFS.

+#### [Bin] Slinkr

+An executable for interacting with the SlinkyNetwork and gathering data.

 ## How It Works